scott-williams-2002/News-Video-Generator-V2.0/README.md

     - Host Wav2Lip Model on Google Cloud App Run and set up API (for AI "Anchor")__
     - Optimize GPT API Costs__
     - Investigate storing text embeddings locally to avoid Vector DB Costs in the future__
-    - Use pandas DataFrame instead of generic list of dictionaries__
+    - Use pandas DataFrame instead of generic list of dictionaries and save df as csv for reuse
+    - add greyscale checker for dimensionality issues in moviepy